Top 10 Steps to Increase Business Cybersecurity Today

 When facing a cyber-attack, companies lose access to their data because it is locked (ransomware) or stolen (data breach).
 When data is lost, businesses cannot function, and data recovery will be extremely costly.

 However, backing up data can prevent this unfortunate situation.
-Data should be backed up weekly to have the most updated version.
+Data should be backed up weekly to have the most up-to-date version.
 Data backup can help a company recover from an attack with less damage.
-It can also prevent paying the ransomware costs immediately.
+It can also prevent the ransomware costs from being paid immediately.

 4. Use Two-Factor or Multi-Factor Authentication

-Most business servers login consists of a single-factor authentication- typically login ID and one password.
-The authentication may be becoming out of date with cybercrimes increasing.
+Most business server logins consist of a single-factor authentication—typically a login ID and one password.
+However, with cybercrimes increasing, this authentication may become outdated.
 One password is easier to hack and enter the servers.

-The more personal the second authentication is, the harder it is for the hackers to infiltrate business servers and perform malicious activities.
-As cybercriminals get more innovative, so must business cybersecurity.
+The more personal the second authentication, the harder it is for hackers to infiltrate business servers and perform malicious activities.
+As cybercriminals become more innovative, so must business cybersecurity.

 5. Secure Mobile Devices

 Many companies focus on computer security and concentrate on attacks through computers.
-Hence, they overlook mobile device security and forget the number of possible unsecure mobiles connecting to company WIFI.
+Hence, they overlook mobile device security and forget the number of potentially unsecure mobile devices connecting to the company Wi-Fi.

 Most mobiles are connected to company emails, hold sensitive company data, and access networks.
 Mobiles can be victims of cyber-attacks or stolen.
 Cyber-attacks can move through WIFI, or theft can automatically gain access to all company networks.